sach1312/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

     - ```
       Y = [
-        		1		# Object is present
+        		1		# Object of type car is present
         		0
         		0
         		100